 - Drama Productions (Acting, Prop/Set Design, Dramaturgy)

-In the summer after her sophomore year, Kelly Young ’20 interned in the Therapeutic Nursery Program at the Lourie Center for Children’s Social & Emotional Wellness in Rockville, Maryland.
+The summer after her sophomore year, Kelly interned with the Therapeutic Nursery Program at the Lourie Center for Children’s Social & Emotional Wellness in Rockville, Maryland.
 In the classroom, she helped model and teach proper emotional skills for a vulnerable population of children, while they gained new skills for tackling their various emotional and behavioral disorders.
 With minimal training, Kelly’s experience was entirely hands-on, allowing her to build relationships with the kids and learn quickly on the job.

-After this first internship, Kelly recognized that she could integrate her excitement for education, psychology, and theater into her post-graduation plans through theater and arts therapy for children.
+After this first internship, she recognized that she could integrate her excitement for education, psychology, and theatre into her post-graduation plans through theatre and arts therapy for children.

 Continuing on the human development track, she spent her junior year interning in an arts classroom at Chestertown’s Radcliffe Creek School— shadowing a class of 5-year-olds and another of 5th- and 6th-graders.

-When senior year hit, Kelly had a reprieve from the classroom, as she took the director’s seat for the production of Small Mouth Sounds, her Senior Capstone Experience (SCE) for the theatre department.
+When senior year hit, Kelly had a reprieve from the classroom, as she took the director’s seat for the production of Small Mouth Sounds, her Senior Capstone Experience (SCE) for the Department of Theatre & Dance.
 Chronicling the journey of six adults on a silent retreat, the mostly silent performance tracks the growth and healing that humans are capable of when they come together after a trauma.

 “In a world full of suffering and scary things, human connection is what allows us to truly heal,'' remarks Kelly.